calusbr/Hackintosh-HP-EliteOne-800-1Gen/README.md

 5 | SSDT-PNLF.aml | Sets up a PNLF device for laptop backlight control
 6 | SSDT-USB-Reset.aml | Returns a zero status for detected root hubs to allow hardware querying 7 | SSDT-USBX.aml | Provides generic USB power properties
+8 | SSDT-Bridge.aml | Defines missing PCI bridges for property injection
-8 | SSDT-XOSI.aml | OSI rename and patch to return true for a range of Windows versions - also checks for OSID 9 | SSDT-GPRW.aml | macOS will instant wake if either USB or power states change while sleeping
+9 | SSDT-XOSI.aml | OSI rename and patch to return true for a range of Windows versions - also checks for OSID 10 | DMAR.aml | Replacement DMAR table with Reserved Memory Regions stripped - requires DMAR table be dropped

 All necessary SSDTs are covered in this section.
 If necessary, follow the tutorial again to create your own SSDTs: [Link](https://dortania.github.io/Getting-Started-With-ACPI/Manual/dump.html)